West Stow: Historical digs

-On exhibit at West Stow Anglo-Saxon Village
+West Stow Anglo-Saxon Village

 Alongside the recreated village are the archaeological collections formerly housed at Moyse's Hall Museum Bury St Edmunds.
 These are collections of archaeological findings that were made in the region between Devil's Dyke and the line between Littleport and Shippea Hill (i.e. along the borderline of East Cambridgeshire and Suffolk) from the Stone Age, the Bronze Age and the Iron Age.
 Findings include the Isleham Hoard of more than 6500 pieces of bronze, in particular swords, spear-heads, arrows, axes, knives, daggers, armour, decorative equipment (in particular for horses) and many fragments of sheet bronze, all dating from the late Bronze Age.
 The swords show holes where rivets or studs held the wooden hilt in place (studs were usually made of bronze except for commanders who had silver-studded swords or for a commander-in-chief who had a gold-studded sword).

 Farming techniques

 Among the more interesting findings of the excavations pertain to the farming aspect of this culture.
 This village, and others like it, replaced Roman farms after the imperial administration left Britain.
 The Anglo-Saxons settled in small villages that were generally self-sustaining.
 Within these self-sufficient communities there is evidence that these peoples were more likely to provide for themselves through a farming lifestyle than a foraging one.
 Within the archaeological remains there were more domesticated animal species found than wild animal species, indicating less dependence on hunting as a means of survival, and supports the idea that they were farmers.
 The settlers in this area were thought to be from a different area, with German descent being the most likely area, and as such it is interesting to see what farming techniques may be employed by this group.
 Since the landscapes are quite different, it would be interesting to see if the newly settled group would use a German style of farming in this new terrain.
 This area helps to provide some insight into these farming adaptations.
 Within animal husbandry, however, this group was more likely to use elements found within the native system of the country.